AdobeDocs/workfront.en/help/administration-and-setup/add-users/create-and-manage-users/audit-logs.md

 # Audit logs

-As an `Adobe Workfront administrator`, you can track user-changes triggered in the system during the past 90 days using the audit logs described below.
+As an Adobe Workfront administrator, you can track user-changes triggered in the system during the past 90 days using the audit logs described below.

 For instructions on viewing and filtering what you want to see in these audit logs, see [View and export audit logs](../../../administration-and-setup/add-users/create-and-manage-users/view-and-export-audit-logs.md).